English Language A Level

 We investigate the many varieties of both spoken and written English as well as modern electronic texts from text messages to websites.
 In the first year, there is a focus on context and identity.
 Students also learn about how children learn to speak and write.

 In the second year, students discover how English has changed over time and the reasons behind these changes.
 They carry out their own language investigation based on pre-release material form the exam board.
-The coursework allows students to select a genre and create two original creative pieces that vary by function and/or audience.
+The non-examination assessment allows students to select a genre and create two original creative pieces that vary by function and/or audience.
 If you enjoy exploring in depth how language is used as a tool of influence and power, this is the course for you.